 Both the deep plane and SMAS facelift work with the same layer, and both are cosmetic surgeries that should fix the same problems – sagging skin around the cheeks, jaw, and neck.

 This way, the two procedures seem to be the same thing but let’s look at a few other implications of the two:

-A study conducted by F. F. Becker and B. A. Bassichis on the age of eligibility regarding a SMAS and deep plane facelift reveals that deep plane facelift is the better option for those over the age of 70.
+A study conducted by F. F. Becker and B. A. Bassichis on the age of eligibility regarding a SMAS and deep plane facelift reveals that deep plane facelift is the better option for those over the age of 70, no matter the gender.

 It‘s important to remember that it just happens that their patients with much more saggy skin were of older age.
 A SMAS facelift is superior to a deep plane facelift only when the skin has moderately lost its electricity, and the fine lines aren’t sunk as deeply.

 A facelift procedure might be the perfect solution for those who wish to reverse the damage to their skin because of gravity and collagen breakdown, as well as old age.
 However, out of the many types of facelifts, SMAS and deep plane facelifts prove to be superior and the most popular.

 If you’ve been wondering about what is a deep plane facelift compared to a SMAS facelift and why it’s better, now you know.
 In the end, it comes down to what you want to achieve, but a deep plane facelift is the best option if you want “the whole package.”
 A deep plane facelift is supposed to give you a more natural appearance that might make you look a decade younger while also lasting longer than a decade.